Walworth, County Durham

 Walworth is a central small village with outlying farmsteads, which together constitute a scattered village in the borough of Darlington and the ceremonial county of County Durham, England.
 It is a civil parish which does not have a church.
-The population of this civil parish at the 2011 Census was 240.
 It is situated 2.5 mi to the north-west of Darlington.
 The nucleus of the central village is the 16th-century Walworth Castle, which is now a hotel.
 On the north side of the village, around North Farm, are earthworks signifying a lost settlement, grouped around a barn which was once a chapel.

 Central village location and structure

 Walworth and Walworth Gate are said to be on the line of the Roman road, Dere Street.
 Walworth is located at the T-junction where Newton Lane meets Walworth Road and the disused Quarry Hole, 2.5 mi north-west of Darlington and 0.31 mi east of Denton.
 The village is triangular in plan, with Walworth Castle and Walworth Park at its centre.
 North Farm and the lost settlement of Walworth are at the north corner; Castle farm and Tomtit Wood are at the south-west corner, and Walworth Grange and a few houses are at the south-east corner.
 The village used to be part of Heighington parish, but the settlement now has its own civil parish.
 Although there is evidence of a former chapel in the lost settlement, the village does not have a church.
 The population here is very low; in 2001 there were only 167 people on the electoral roll of Denton, Walworth and Houghton-le-Side who were eligible to vote at Walworth Castle polling station.